lionel-panhaleux/ror/README.md

 ### 1.04.2 FACTIONS
 Each player will control a Faction of Senators, which they will display before them.
 These Senators have different attributes that increase a Faction’s voting power and Influence.
 The black-text Senators represent Families, while the red-text Senators represent specific Statesmen of the era.
 Statesmen are treated like Senators but usually have better attributes and a special power.
 Statesmen are either played by themselves or on top of a matching black Family card.
 As the Game progresses Senators will gain various markers, Concessions, military commands, and political offices, all with the goal of increasing their Influence (which can almost be considered victory points).
-Each Faction will usually have a Faction Leader, indicated by the yellow Faction Leader maker.
 ### 1.04.5 TRADING CARDS
 During the course of the Game players will hold secret cards that will make up their hand.
 Players may trade and/or give away their held Faction cards only during the [Revolution Phase](#1111-play-statesmenconcessions).
 Players may still show their cards to other players as they wish.
 ### 1.04.6 TRANSFERRING TALENTS